 Building a Test Order in Shopify

-- The gift card automation that allows Loop to issue store credit.
+- Gift card automation that allows Loop to issue store credit through Shopify

-- Loop's Stripe functionality, allowing you to capture any upsell value in the Shop Now feature (Pro and Plus merchants only).
+- Loop's Stripe functionality, allowing you to capture upsell value through the Shop Now feature (Pro and Plus merchants only).

-This article focuses solely on building a test order in Shopify.
-You can find more guidance on how to test Loop using test order here.
+Note: this article focuses solely on building a test order in Shopify.
+You can find more guidance on how to test Loop here.

 Create a Test Order

-- Go to the Orders tab in Shopify and click "Create Order".
+1. Go to the Orders tab in Shopify and click "Create Order"

-- Add any available and in stock product from your store, preferably one with variants (sizes, colors, styles, etc.).
-The inclusion of variants will give you a better look at the functionalities of the Loop customer portal.
+2. Add any available and in stock products from your store, preferably one with variants (sizes, colors, styles, etc.).
+Testing an order with variants will give you a closer look at the customer experience when using Loop.

 3. Set yourself as the customer.
 This will ensure that you'll have visibility into the notifications a customer can expect from your Shopify store, as well as from Loop.

 4. To minimize the impact on your reporting, you can enter in a discounted amount using the "Add discount" button.
 This will report as a large discount in Shopify, but will have the least impact on your overall revenue numbers.
 Please see the below note for best practice on the recommended discount amounts.

 Important: If you have handling fees enabled in your return policy settings make sure your discounted test order is not less than the handling fee amount.
 If the handling fee is higher than the value of the return, it will require payment to submit the return request.
 Additionally, we do not recommend discounting the order 100%, as that order will carry no value in Loop.